 Also, the common core standards for math are quite similar to how I think math should be taught (and how the old version of MM was written): they emphasize conceptual development a lot, and include the standards algorithms and fact mastery.
 Like I said, Math Mammoth was already "aligned" in many major aspects to the CCS.

-The alignment is definitely good enough that those homeschooling parents who are planning to put their child back to public school in a certain grade and those who need to take yearly tests based on the CCS can be assured that their child has studied the necessary topics.
+If you are planning to put your child back to public school in a certain grade or if your child needs to take a yearly test based on the CCS, you can be assured that your child has studied the necessary topics when using Math Mammoth.
 Hopefully I am able to help the homeschooling community in that respect.

 7. What is your position on the Common Core Standards?